 Interior trim, carpet, upholstery and controls.

 We do not cover any interior damage that happens during a rental.
 If you feel that damage occurred to the interior during an active rental, this can be deducted from the security deposit once you provide documentation to the renter for the additional charges.
 If the damage exceeds the security deposit or it has been used for other costs (e.g. mileage), Outdoorsy will work with you and the renter to charge the additional costs and reimburse you.
+As a precaution, there is an option to add Interior Damage Protection for a booking through Premium Services.
+More info on that:

 PLEASE NOTE: Detailed renter check-in and checkout forms are required for Outdoorsy to validate the additional damage occurred during the rental.
 Both the owner and renter must clearly document and sign off on any damage.
 This will expedite any reimbursement needed.